All your EWI questions answered:

 By choosing an INCA member, you can be confident that you are engaging with a reputable Specialist Contractor.
 However, in the unlikely event that anything does go wrong, there is protection in the form of the INCA Complaints Procedure.
-INCA also works with insurance administrator Quality Assured National Warranties (QANW) to provide access to insurance-backed guarantees for EWI works, which protect against any defects in systems or workmanship arising after the works have been completed for up to 25 years.
+INCA are able to offer advice on insurance administrators who can offer insurance backed guarantees for EWI works which protect against any defects or workmanship arising after the works have been completed for up to 10 or 25 years.

 EWI is normally used to insulate solid wall properties, both brick and concrete, but it can also be used to further improve the performance of cavity walls, and non-traditional properties.
 Solid walls are found in most houses built before the 1920s so, if your property dates back to Edwardian, Victorian or Georgian times, its walls are likely to be solid.

 You can check the wall type by either consulting your deeds, or manually drilling a test hole in the wall.
 Another test would be to measure the wall thickness at an opening.
 Solid walls measure in the region of 225mm thick.
 The majority of terraced housing in the UK are of a solid wall construction.

 If you live in a mid-terraced property, it is possible to install EWI even if your neighbours on either side choose not to by providing a ‘stop end’ at the edge of your boundary.